ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 <img width="450" height="200" src="./images/circuit.png"/>
 </p>
 </li>
-<li> A quantum algorithm provides a probability distribution over the possible different outcomes, which are arrays of 0s and 1s representing the final state of each qubit.
+<li> The result of applying a quantum algorithm is a probability distribution over the possible different outcomes, which are arrays of 0s and 1s representing the final state of each qubit.
 <p align="center">
 <img width="350" height="300" src="./images/outcome.jpg"/>
 </p>